NikiforovAll/nikiforovall.github.io/_posts/2024-09-04-typical-rag-dotnet.md

 tags: [ dotnet, semantic-kernel, kernel-memory, opentelemetry, ai, aspire, rag ]
 published: true
 shortinfo: "Learn how to use the out-of-the-box solution provided by Kernel Memory to build a typical RAG in .NET."
+description: "Learn how to use the out-of-the-box solution provided by Kernel Memory to build a typical RAG in .NET."
 fullview: false
 comments: true
 related: true